 Difference Between Chemical And Physical Barriers Of Sunscreen

-One of the negatives of a physical barrier sunscreen is the skin takes on a white cast; however the formulation and size of the minerals can reduce the Casper effect.
+One of the negatives of a physical barrier sunscreen is the skin can take on a white cast; however the formulation and size of the minerals used can reduce the Casper effect.
+The images of surfers with a nose coated in white zinc oxide come to mind, but todays’ products have indeed come along way (and isn’t your health worth it!)

 Europe Leads The Way With Sunscreen Ratings